Note that Q & A for Prospective Graduate Students for Xubin Zeng's Group are provided at the end of this section.

 Q5: What do you look for in my applications?

-A: Besides carefully reading the whole package, I pay particular attention to quantitative background (e.g., scores for math courses); any computer programing experience; and willingness to learn and explore new frontiers
+A: Besides carefully reading the whole package, I pay particular attention to quantitative background (e.g., scores for math, physics, and statistics courses); any computer programing experience; and willingness to learn and explore new frontiers.

 Q6: If I join your group, what will I work on?

-A: Most M.S. students have some vague ideas of what they want to do (e.g., hurricanes, global warming, water resources, weather forecasting, climate modeling, big data analytics, artificial intelligence), but don't have the concrete ideas that can be pursued for a M.S. degree within a 2-year time frame.
+A: Most M.S. students have some vague ideas of what they want to do (e.g., hurricanes, global warming, water resources, weather forecasting, climate modeling, satellite remote sensing, machine learning), but don't have the concrete ideas that can be pursued for a M.S. degree within a 2-year time frame.
 Therefore, I usually sit down with each new student at the beginning to design a thesis topic of mutual interest.
 With the broad projects we have, we can be quite flexible (see Q3).

 Q7: What types of programming does your group do?